 - Aura Vision: Sees normal people as red figures and meteor freaks as blue figures in a manner similar to infrared imaging.

 - Blind Seer: Granted the ability to detect meteor freaks after being blinded.

 - Disability Superpower: See above.

 - Only Sane Man: One of the very few meteor freaks who hasn't gone crazy and/or homicidal.
-Although he really isn't in any condition to harm anyone.
+Although he really isn't in any condition to harm anyone, unless you count...